Skip to content

 Big city with road network at night

-Many large cities are criss-crossed by wide road networks that have had to make way for green spaces.
+Many large cities are crisscrossed with wide road networks, for which green spaces had to give way.
 Image 2: stockadobe.com, © eyetronic - 113155288

 Gradually, people realized that it was necessary to follow the Counteract overexploitation had to be carried out by urban planners and architects after the end of the war with what was then considered modern urban planning.
 This created, at least in parts, a Rethinking.

 For example, the demolition of historic buildings after the war was counteracted.
-In 1980, the city of Hildesheim rebuilt the historic market square with the Knochenhaueramtshaus after it had fallen victim to urban planning in the 1950s.
+In 1980, the city of Hildesheim rebuilt the historic market square with the Knochenhaueramtshaus after it fell victim to urban planning in the 1950s.

-From the state side there are more and more Incentives for decision-makers, to reverse the former trend.
-Competitions like the Federal Urban Green Award are intended to motivate people to bring nature back into the cities.
+From the state side there are more and more Incentives for decision makers, to reverse the former trend.
+Competitions like the Federal Award for Urban Green are intended to motivate bringing nature back into the cities.

 Design options for near-natural spaces